Visual rhetoric: Method of appeal

-These techniques are a technical skill learned and utilized by visual communication designer's today, such as in the field of advertising.
-Each of these methods of appeal have the ability to influence their audience in different ways.
+These techniques are skills learned and used by visual communication designers today, such as in advertising.
+Each of these methods of appeal has the ability to influence its audience in different ways.
 Methods of appeal can also be combined to strengthen the underlying message.

 Visual literacy

 Visual literacy is the ability to read, analyze, and evoke meaning from visual text through the means of visual grammar.
 Visual Communication Designers depend on their audience having visual literacy to comprehend their outputted materials.

 Visual ethics

 Research has shown that there are ethical implications to the presentation of visuals.
 "Visuals present the risk of, all too easily, swaying their audiences in an unethical fashion."
 Advances in technology have made it easier to manipulate and distort visuals.
 Visual communicators are expected to accurately portray information and avoid misleading or deceiving viewers.

 Advertisements

-Advertisers know that their consumers are able to associate one thing to another; therefore, when an ad shows two things that seemingly different, they know that the consumer will find a connection between the two.
+Advertisers know that consumers can associate one thing with another; therefore, when an ad shows two things that seem different, they know the consumer will find a connection between them.
 Advertisers also find ways to make sure that the consumer creates a positive association between what they are selling and whatever they are associating their product with.